 How do they spend their money?

-According to one source, people with high net worth tend to enjoy traveling (New Zealand, Australia, Oceania, Europe, and Asia are popular destinations); collecting art, cars, jewelry, and watches; playing golf; attending art exhibitions; yachting; riding horses, flying private planes, and fine dining.
+According to Pillar Wealth Management in California, people with high net worth tend to enjoy traveling (New Zealand, Australia, Oceania, Europe, and Asia are popular destinations); collecting art, cars, jewelry, and watches; playing golf; attending art exhibitions; yachting; riding horses, flying private planes, and fine dining.
 Another study reports that these individuals are also six times more likely to shop at upscale apparel outlets, indulge in home renovations, and shop for furniture.

 In short, they do the sort of things many of us would like to do but can’t afford to do.